ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 > ---
 >
 > 7. For a given building in Toronto with an unobstructed flat rectangular roof area of 461 m2, it has been determined that the building needs 514 PV panels rated at 400W to reach net zero site energy.
 The panels will be mounted in a 5 degree south facing layout.
 The panels have dimensions of 1.76 meters in length and 1.15 meters in width.
 It is expected that some panels will have to be site mounted as there is limited roof area compared to the PV needs.
 Using the same process as shown in the lecture determine the minimum number of site mounted panels that will be needed.
 Provide your answer as an integer.
 Do not write units in your answer.
->
-> 514 - (461 m2 ÷ (1.76 × (1.15 + 0.28) m2/panel)) =/ 331 panels
->
 > 8. Please enter the effective area per PV panel from question 7.
 Provide your answer in square meters with two decimal values.
 2.27 m2/panel
 >
+> 514 - (461 m2 ÷ (1.76 × (1.15 + 0.28) m2/panel)) =/ 331 panels
+>
 > 9. For a given project in Ontario the costs of installing PV panels for a commercial project are:
 > 	$2.35 per W installed for roof mounted
 > 	$4.4 per W installed for site mounted
->
 > 	The total number of PV panels needed for the project using a 10 degree East-West facing layout is 705 panels.
 The unobstructed rectangular flat roof of the project has an area of 959 m2.
 The panels have a dimension of 1.65 meters in length and 1.15 meters in width.
 Each panel has a rated power of 301 Watts.
 The project will maximize the amount of roof mounted PV panels and minimize the amount of site mounted PV panels.
 Using the same process as shown in the lecture **determine the total cost** for the PV array.
 Provide your answer in dollars as an integer.
 Do not write units in your answer.
 > 10. Please enter the effective area per PV panel from question 9.
 Provide your answer in square meters with two decimal values.
 2.09 m2/panel
 > 11. Please enter the number of site mounted panels needed in Question 9.
 Provide your answer as an integer.
 246 panels site
 >
 > 1.65 × (1.15 + 0.23 ÷ 2) = 2.08725 m2/panel
 > 705 - 959 m2 ÷ 2.08725 m2/panel =\ 459 panels roof
 > 705 - 459 = 246 panels site
 > (459 × 2.35 + 246 × 4.4) panel-$/W × 301 W/panel = 650,476 $
 >

+> [!example]- Quiz 8
+> Some of the disadvantages of Absorption Refrigeration systems are: larger equipment; higher initial cost
+>
+> When comparing the Canadian national average (as shown in the lecture) and the Toronto Green Standard requirements for energy use intensity of office buildings the primary differences are due to: space heating; space cooling
+>
+> Absorption Refrigeration systems are typically appropriate for buildings (not RVs) that have cooling loads of: 20 tons; 40 tons

 #### Module 12